ABS-CBN News Channel: History

+ANC Prestige on YouTube

+On February 13, ANC launched ANC Prestige, a monthly subscription plan on the ANC 24/7 YouTube channel allowing domestic viewers to access the channel's programming seen on pay television, as well as additional benefits for active subscribers.
+The launch came as a supposed alternative option for cable subscribers, as ABS-CBN announced previously on January 29 that ANC would have continued its operations in anticipation of Sky Cable's scheduled closure by February 26, 2024.
+The planned buyout of Sky Cable to PLDT would eventually be terminated on February 22, with the former continuing its pay television operations; although ANC Prestige would continue regardless of the transaction's cancellation.

 Programming

 The programming of ANC is focused primarily on news, business, and politics with weather updates, sports news, informative, religious and lifestyle programs as secondary contents.
-The network also shows documentaries and television specials, as well as select programs from ABS-CBN, ABS-CBN Regional Channel, ABS-CBN TeleRadyo and The Filipino Channel.
-In case of developing stories, sudden breaking news or even important or scheduled live coverage, ANC pre-empts its regularly scheduled programming to give way for the developing news stories and/or coverage as it happens.
+The network also shows documentaries and television specials, as well as select programs from ABS-CBN, ABS-CBN Regional Channel, Kapamilya Channel, Metro Channel, DZMM TeleRadyo and The Filipino Channel.

+In case of developing stories, sudden breaking news or even important or scheduled live coverage, ANC pre-empts its regularly scheduled programming to give way for the developing news stories and/or blow-by-blow coverage as it happens.
 Regular scheduled programs resume once the coverage of an important event has ended.